deeedob/thesis/content/40_remote_plugins.md

 }
 ```

-In the upcoming code snippet, we explore the constructor of the
-`CorePlugin` class.
-This constructor is fundamental, establishing the essential
-framework upon which the class operates.
-As a cornerstone of our architecture,
+As a cornerstone of our architecture, the *CorePlugin* class stands at the
-the *CorePlugin* class stands at the forefront, acting as the primary interface
-for client interactions with this library:
+forefront, acting as the primary interface for client interactions with this
+library:

 ```cpp
 // plugin/coreplugin.cpp
 // CorePlugin::CorePlugin(~) {
 ~~~
     auto hc = ServerCtrl::instance().addPlugin(this);
-    assert(hc);
     dPtr->hashCore = *hc;
-    logInfo();
     // The shared data is used as a pipeline for this plugin instance
     // to communicate with the server and its clients
     dPtr->sharedData = ServerCtrl::instance().getSharedData(dPtr->hashCore);